 Bringing Your Web Apps and UI Component Library to Native iOS and Android

 If you’re a web developer building traditional browser-based applications, there’s a good chance you will one day need to think about how to bring your web projects to a native mobile app.
 By using the term "native mobile app," I’m not talking about a PWA or responsive web app.
 I’m talking about an actual native app that you download from the app store and install on an iOS or Android mobile device.

 There are a few common scenarios where this is relevant:

-- You have an existing web app that you’d like to deploy as a native mobile app
+- You have an existing web app that you’d like to deploy as a native Android or iOS mobile app

 - You’d like to bring your custom collection of web UI components - written in React, Svelte, Angular or (pick your framework of choice) to a native mobile UI